 SECTION 1.7.
-The maximum of (45) days are allowed to be transferred from another public school or public school system.
+The maximum of (80) days are allowed to be transferred from another public school or public school system but only 40 can be utilized in one school year without qualifying for FMLA.

 SECTION 1.8.
 Upon the approval of the Executive Director, an employee may utilize sick leave for the following reasons: